BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 [Lock-free](https://github.com/BarisAlbayrakIEEE/lock_free.git) repository in my github page contains a number of lock-free designs for the queue and stack data structures.

+[Socket (under construction)](https://github.com/BarisAlbayrakIEEE/socket.git) repository will contain server designs using `select/poll/epoll` event loops and various thread pools.

 [GeneticLaminate](https://github.com/BarisAlbayrakIEEE/GeneticLaminate.git) repository in my github page contains a genetic algorithm to optimize a composite laminate written in CUDA C.

+**Keep in mind that each repository contains a
 The README file of the repository presents a detailed discussion about data and task parallelism approaches and GPU parallelism using CUDA C.

 # 3. Languages & Tools <a id='sec3'></a>